-As discussed in Note 1, the financial statements of the Washington Apple Commission, an agency of the state of Washington, are intended to present the financial position, and the changes in financial position, and where applicable, cash flows of only the respective portion of the activities of the state of Washington that is attributable to the transactions of the Commission.
-They do not purport to, and do not, present fairly the financial position of the state of Washington as of June 30, 2020, the changes in its financial position, or where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+The financial statements of the Washington Apple Commission, an agency of the state of Washington, are intended to present the financial position, and the changes in financial position, and where applicable, cash flows of only the respective portion of the activities of the state of Washington that is attributable to the transactions of the Commission.
+They do not purport to, and do not, present fairly the financial position of the state of Washington as of June 30, 2021, the changes in its financial position, or where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-As discussed in Note 13 to the financial statements, in February 2020, a state of emergency was declared that could have a negative financial effect on the Commission.
+As discussed in Note 14 to the financial statements, in 2021, the Commission adopted new accounting guidance, Governmental Accounting Standards Board Statement No. 84, Fiduciary Activities.
 Our opinion is not modified with respect to this matter.